 - Talk to your missing loved one.
 You might like to visit their final resting place, or you might simply speak during a quiet moment, alone.

 - Find someone who is able to listen to how you are feeling.
 It might be a family member or friend.
 Or it might be a counsellor.
 Lifeline Australia have trained grief counsellors available to talk with you over the phone 24/7.
 You can call them any day of the year on 13 11 14.

 - Find ways to honour your memories of them.
 Watch their favourite movie, listen to their favourite album, visit their favourite beach.
 Cook their favourite meal.
 Eat their favourite ice cream.

 - Create a special new tradition that includes them in your Christmas every year.
 Hang an extra stocking for them.
 Leave a bouquet at their final resting place.
 Make a donation to a charity they would love.
-Or have a special Christmas ornament that symbolises their presence.
+Or have a special Christmas ornament made, that symbolises their presence.

 Make Your Own Christmas Ornament

 Your missing loved ones may not physically be with you, but they are always with you in spirit.
 A keepsake, crafted in their memory, can remind you of them as you miss them the most.
 Crafting a keepsake in your loved one’s memory, can help you manage your grief at Christmas.

 Crafting is a beautifully slow and cathartic process.
 It can provide you with an opportunity to process your feelings in a safe, productive and even positive way.
 The outcome is a physical item that you can hold in your hand, that physically represents your emotional journey.

 “Art is unquestionably one of the purest and highest elements in human happiness.
 It trains the mind through the eye, and the eye through the mind.
 As the sun colours flowers, so does art colour life.”